6 Top Pairs of Eco Sunglasses Perfect for Style & Sustainability

 Similar to fast fashion, sunglasses are mass produced using cheap materials.
 They are designed to be thrown away and viewed as disposable.
-Most sunglasses are plastic based which is not an eco-friendly material.
+Most sunglasses are plastic based which is not the most eco-friendly material.

 Certain types of plastics can take 400-600 years to decompose.
 Not to mention the resources used to make the plastic.